gaurav9643/Simple-Form-Builder-JS-library/readme.md

 ## Features

-- You can add form like:- Registration, Login, Contact Us etc.
+- You can add forms like:- Registration, Login, Contact Us etc.
 - Connect your form with Rest Api using XMLHttpRequest.
-- Also you can connect your form with #####Google Shweet
+- Also you can connect your form with @Google Sheet

 ### How to use